-Particle beam therapy is a cancer treatment that focuses a beam of either protons—which form the nucleus of the hydrogen atom—or carbon ions directly onto the treatment site to destroy or eradicate cancerous cells.
-Compared to other treatments, this therapy imposes relatively less stress on the patient's body, a capability that has put particle beam therapy in the spotlight.
-Hitachi developed a proton-based particle beam therapy system that it supplies to medical facilities domestically and around the world.
+Particle Therapy is a cancer treatment that focuses a beam of either protons—which form the nucleus of the hydrogen atom—or carbon ions directly onto the treatment site to destroy or eradicate cancerous cells.
+Compared to other treatments, this therapy imposes relatively less stress on the patient's body, a capability that has put Particle Therapy in the spotlight.
+Hitachi developed a proton-based Particle Therapy system that it supplies to medical facilities domestically and around the world.
 Hitachi will continue developing this system so that it can help improve patient quality of life (QoL).

-Various forms of radiotherapy and an image of particle beam therapy treatment
+Various forms of radiotherapy and an image of Particle Therapy treatment

 Hitachi's Spot Scanning Radiotherapy

-Click here for an overview of Hitachi's particle beam therapy system, the thoughts of its developers, and other details.
+Click here for an overview of Hitachi's Particle Therapy system, the thoughts of its developers, and other details.